Furious Flower Poetry Center: Partnerships

 The FFPC is included in a partnership with the University of Kansas to create another academic center that will spur the recognition of Black literary intellect.
 A grant of $189,000 from the National Endowment for the Humanities was given to the University of Kansas to fund an institute that would focus on the teaching and appreciation of African-American poetry.
 The FFPC partners with KU by sharing its collection of Black literature with the institute.
-The two collaborated again to create a federally funded three-week program within the institute, “Don't Deny My Voice: Reading and Teaching African American Poetry."
+The two collaborated again to create a federally funded three-week program within the institute, "Don't Deny My Voice: Reading and Teaching African American Poetry".
 Twenty-five teachers were selected to attend.

+Poetry Prizes

+Furious Flower has offered a poetry prize to emerging writers since 2019.
+Winners receive a cash prize and are invited to James Madison University for a reading.
+Winners, honorable mentions, and finalists are also published in the journal Obsidian.
+Past winners and honorable mentions include:

+Furious Flower also sponsored the Quarantine Kwansaba Contest in 2020 in response to the COVID-19 quarantine.
+The winner was Angel C. Dye and runners up were Glenis Redmond and Sherese Francis.